Abarth 500e Review 2023 | Top Gear

 It's cramped and short in range, so can't do the job of a bigger petrol hatch.
 It never applied for that job anyway.

 But it's nicely at home on B-roads or suburbs, using its small size and nifty responses to great advantage.
 And when you're not driving it like your backside's on fire, it's quiet and pretty civilised.
-It's a little more expensive than a Mini Electric, but goes further.
+However, you can't ignore that it's more expensive than a Mini Cooper Electric and, er, doesn't go as far.

 The Rivals